The Next Step

 - Providing unparalleled access and support services for the more than 1,200 deaf and hard-of-hearing students who live, study, and work with hearing students on the RIT campus.

 RIT is a great starting point to get into the students’ chosen industry.

 Offering career-focused programs that reflect the needs of today’s employers, work experience gained through the university’s cooperative education program, faculty who specialize in educating deaf and hard-of-hearing students, outstanding graduation and job placement rates, and unparalleled access and support services all set RIT/NTID apart.

-- Student Centeredness: Exhibits behaviour, performs duties of position, and/or makes decisions that demonstrate and/or support the importance of students as the primary constituency of the university and/or contributes directly to student success.
+- Student-Centeredness: Exhibits behaviour, performs duties of the position, and/or makes decisions that demonstrate and/or support the importance of students as the primary constituency of the university and/or contribute directly to student success.

-- Professional Development and Scholarship: Takes actions to continuously advance and/or improve in one’s academic or professional discipline; as an individual contributor; as a team member; and/or as an organizational leader.
+- Professional Development and Scholarship: Takes actions to advance continuously and/or improve in one’s academic or professional discipline, as an individual contributor, team member, and/or organizational leader.

 - Integrity and Ethics: Does what it takes to deliver on commitments made to the department, college, or division and to constituency groups.
 Builds personal trust and relationships inside and outside the university by doing what one says he or she will do when it is promised.